-Al-Haq Center for Applied International Law and Just Peace Advocates are organising a 10 day International Law Programme in autumn 2019.
+Al-Haq Center for Applied International Law and Just Peace Advocates are organising a 10 day International Law Programme in early 2020.
 The programme plans to host 20 legal practitioners and leaders on the field of international law.
 We will be joining with lawyers from Australia, and study tour will include field visits, presentations, and discussions led by professionals and experts on the question of Palestine and International Law.

 The programme introduces the legal context and situation of human rights in the Occupied Palestinian Territory (OPT) and analyses it through international law.
 The program evaluates the application of humanitarian and human rights legal frameworks in the OPT, it introduces the historical context and its developments.
 Moreover, the programme gives the opportunity to participants to appreciate the situation and impact on the ground of the military rule and judicial system, settlement expansion, access to land and water and exploitation of natural resources and the role of transnational companies, permit system, situation of Human Rights Defenders, refugees, forced population transfer detention policies, among others.
 The program will have a special focus on Canadian laws and legislative and judiciary developments in relation to the OPT, in addition to Canadian non-state actors and transnational corporation’s activities and other themes.